 As well as a stunning paint job, the top of the UK range Propel Advanced SL 1 Disc has a full SRAM Force AXS wireless electronic groupset and Giant's own SLR 1 Aero Disc wheels with a 42mm deep front rim and 65mm rear.

 Most of Bianchi's attention for 2021 models went on the stunning new Specialissima lightweight race bike, but you could argue that with its fully-concealed cables and sleek tube shapes, there wasn't much needed doing to the Oltre XR4.
-Team Jumbo-Visma riders have raced the rim brake model to huge success in the shortened 2020 season, although we still expect to see an updated Oltre some time in 2021.
+Team Jumbo-Visma riders raced the rim brake model to huge success in the shortened 2020 season, and the Bikexchange team has been campaigning the disc-brake version in 2021.

 The Oltre XR4 still features Bianchi's Countervail technology, Countervail being "a patented viscoelastic carbon material with a unique fibre architecture that cancels up to 80% of vibrations while increasing the stiffness and strength of carbon frames and forks", according to Bianchi.